The Secretary of State was asked—

 Further to that point of order, Mr Speaker.
 Sorry; I am blaming the excitement.
 Of course I am happy to correct the record.
 The hon.
 Lady is absolutely correct: the Labour party introduced the national minimum wage.
 It was quite clear that that was inadequate for many people on the lowest incomes, particularly women who were underpaid, which is why we introduced the national living wage—something I wish she would support.

 On a point of order, Mr Speaker.
-Given that climate change is the most pressing and urgent issue facing us and future generations, may I seek your advice about how I can request the Minister for Energy and Clean Growth, who has responsibility for climate change, to make an oral statement on her recent attendance at COP 24 at Katowice?
+Given that climate change is the most pressing and urgent issue facing us and future generations, may I seek your advice about how I can ask the Minister for Energy and Clean Growth, who has responsibility for climate change, to make an oral statement on her recent attendance at COP 24 at Katowice?

 The hon.
 Lady has achieved her own salvation.
 It seems to me that she has used the device of an entirely bogus point of order to register a point that she probably would have wanted to register if she had been called to do so, but could not because she was not.